sekaiproject/ponscripter-fork/README.ponscripter.txt

 /---------------------------------------------------------------------
 |  Enhanced OS X support

-OS X support in Ponscripter is enhanced in the same way as in "The world to reverse" and the Narcissu 2 demo, as follows:
+OS X support in Ponscripter is enhanced in the same way as in ONScripter-En, namely:

 1. Data files (script, fonts, archives) are stored in the Contents/Resources directory within the application bundle.
 This